 TRI Academy is a prime example of a school where students who might have been left behind in a traditional environment are discovering their potential.
 The blended learning environment makes it possible for students to work ahead when they can, spend more time with subjects when they need to and take advantage of the resources and supports of the school’s dedicated staff.

 “We believe deeply in hearing from kids,” said Ashley Thompson, TRI Academy’s principal and the personalized learning coordinator for Marysville Exempted Village School District.
-Day-to-day behaviors for teachers and students elevate the importance of student voice, and the district uses the Gallup Student Poll to maintain a pulse on student engagement.
+Day-to-day behaviors for teachers and students elevate the importance of student voice, and the district uses the Student Experience Survey to maintain a pulse on student engagement.
 “In order for kids to learn and perform at their best, some things have to be intact: a sense of hope and belonging, a sense that they can do it, a growth mindset.
 If students feel they have your support, they’ll move mountains for you.”

 And they are.
 Student-centered practices are taking hold across the district, and learners are experiencing an increased sense of hope and belonging as well as notable achievement gains in math and reading.
 Students at TRI Academy have seen some gains in reading and social studies, and the skills they’re building through a strong school and classroom culture are a sign of great things to come.

 “We’re like family,” said Jacob Mullins, who graduated early from TRI Academy and who claims that without TRI Academy he wouldn’t have graduated at all.
 “Everybody’s part of a team here.”

 Students aren’t just sharing their voices – they’re sharing in decision-making.

 One of the ways that TRI Academy gives students a voice and inspires hope is through a weekly meeting they call TRI Town Hall.
 The entire school, comprised of 65 students, certified teachers, the principal and the secretary, meets to share objectives for the week, make plans and raise any concerns.